A new spin on Hurwitz theory and ELSV via theta characteristics: Cut-and-join operators and Okounkov--Pandharipande operators

 From the proof of \cref{prop:B:CJ:gen:series}, we see that the generating series of completed cut-and-join operators is the constant coefficient in $x$ of $ Z^B(xe^{z/2},-xe^{-z/2})$.
 The other coefficients are interesting as well: they form an algebra that interpolates between the cut-and-join operators $\mc{F}^{B}$ and the bosonic operators $\alpha^B$.
-In the non-spin case, such an algebra was introduced by Bloch-Okounkov~\cite{BO00} and packed into generating functions by Okounkov-Pandharipande in \cite{OP06}.
+In the non-spin case, such an algebra was introduced by Bloch--Okounkov~\cite{BO00} and packed into generating functions by Okounkov--Pandharipande in \cite{OP06}.
 There is no particular reason to define them in a representation, so we give them as follows: